Skip to main content

 Z work visa for an Indian IT professional going to China.
 What is the documentary path in 2026?

 Z visa is the Chinese work-residence visa category.
-Documents for an Indian Z-visa applicant: degree certificate (State HRD-attested + MEA apostille), work-experience certificates (notary + SDM + MEA), Indian PCC (PSK + MEA apostille), employment contract from Chinese employer (China-side), Chinese translation.
-Application at the Chinese Embassy in Delhi or via VFS China.
+Documents for an Indian Z-visa applicant usually include the degree certificate, experience certificates, Indian PCC, employment contract from the Chinese employer and Chinese translation.
+The Indian documents may need State HRD, SDM, MEA apostille, regular MEA attestation or Chinese Embassy attestation depending on the current instruction from the Chinese employer and visa desk.
 Post-arrival, the applicant registers at the local Public Security Bureau (公安局) for the residence permit.
-Chinese employer-side documents (work-permit notification letter from the Foreign Experts Bureau or Ministry of Science and Technology, depending on category) drive the Z visa issuance.
+The Chinese employer-side work-permit notification drives the Z visa issuance.

 X student visa for Indian university applicants going to China.
 Which Chinese universities admit Indian students?

-Major Chinese universities admit Indian undergraduate, postgraduate, and PhD students: Peking University, Tsinghua University, Fudan University, Shanghai Jiao Tong University, Zhejiang University, Wuhan University, Sun Yat-sen University, Nanjing University, and the medical universities including the China Medical University and Capital Medical University.
-For Indian student applicants the documentary set: Class 12 marksheet, degree (for postgraduate), transcripts, financial means proof, all MEA apostilled and Chinese-translated.
-The destination Chinese university issues the JW202 form (admission form) which the applicant uses for the X visa application at the Chinese Embassy in Delhi.
+Major Chinese universities admit Indian undergraduate, postgraduate, and PhD students: Peking University, Tsinghua University, Fudan University, Shanghai Jiao Tong University, Zhejiang University, Wuhan University, Sun Yat-sen University, Nanjing University, and medical universities including China Medical University and Capital Medical University.
+For Indian student applicants the documentary set can include Class 12 marksheet, degree, transcripts and financial proof.
+The Chinese university decides whether it wants apostille, embassy attestation, Chinese translation, in-China notarisation or a combination.
+The destination university issues the JW202 form for the X visa application.

-I have heard Chinese authorities sometimes ask for in-China notarisation even after MEA apostille.
+I have heard Chinese authorities sometimes ask for in-China notarisation after Indian legalisation.
 When does that apply?

-For some Chinese-side use cases (residency permit at the Public Security Bureau, employment authorisation extension, academic equivalency at the Chinese Ministry of Education, business registration), Chinese authorities ask for in-China notarisation of the translated documents at a Chinese notary public (gōngzhèngchù).
-The Chinese notary public verifies the Chinese translation against the apostilled Indian original.
-The MEA apostille on the Indian side is the legal-recognition step; the in-China notarisation is the language-and-format step.
+For some Chinese-side use cases, such as residence permit work at the Public Security Bureau, employment authorisation extension, academic equivalency at the Chinese Ministry of Education, or business registration, Chinese authorities ask for in-China notarisation of the translated documents at a Chinese notary public (gōngzhèngchù).
+The Chinese notary public verifies the Chinese translation against the legally stamped Indian original.
 We name this at intake when the destination Chinese authority requires it.

 Indian medical or nursing professional going to China.
 What is the route?

-Indian doctors and nurses going to China typically work in India-China bilateral healthcare programmes, Chinese hospital research positions, or pharmaceutical-sector employment rather than direct independent clinical practice (Chinese medical practice requires the Chinese medical examination and Chinese-language proficiency at HSK 5 or 6).
-For research and academic roles: MBBS or specialty degree apostilled, NMC registration, Good Standing Certificate, all in Chinese translation.
-The destination Chinese institution (hospital, research centre, university) typically coordinates the work-permit application.
+Indian doctors and nurses going to China typically work in India-China bilateral healthcare programmes, Chinese hospital research positions, or pharmaceutical-sector employment rather than direct independent clinical practice.
+Chinese medical practice can require Chinese medical examination and Chinese-language proficiency.
+For research and academic roles, the MBBS or specialty degree, NMC registration and Good Standing Certificate may need apostille, embassy attestation or Chinese translation depending on the destination institution.
+The hospital, research centre or university usually coordinates the work-permit application.

 Do I need to send the Original Indian document for Chinese translation?

 For translation alone, a clear scan or photograph is enough; the Chinese translator works from the image.
-The Original Indian document travels separately for the MEA apostille leg in India.
-Where the Chinese destination authority requires in-China notarisation, the apostilled-and-Chinese-translated bundle goes through the Chinese notary public (gōngzhèngchù) at the in-China step after the candidate arrives.
+The Original Indian document travels separately only if apostille, MEA attestation or Chinese Embassy attestation is required in India.
+Where the Chinese destination authority requires in-China notarisation, the legally stamped and Chinese-translated bundle goes through the Chinese notary public (gōngzhèngchù) at the in-China step.

 How long does the Chinese translation step take?